rwblokzijl/Msc-thesis-EuroToken/thesis.md

 currency there is a need for the network to detect and prevent them.
 This means storing all blocks, ensuring they are valid and verifying that are no conflicting blocks exist.
-This online check, becomes the main challenge in creating a system that supports off-line transactions.
+This online check, becomes the main challenge in creating a system that supports offline transactions.

 To limit the scope of this problem, the EuroToken system maintains a distinction between transactions and their finalisation.
 A transaction is first signed by